sparkalow/craft-activecampaign-forms/README.md

 # ActiveCampaign Forms

 A new field type to easily add [ActiveCampaign](https://www.activecampaign.com/) forms to Craft CMS entries.
 Render the form in your templates with a simple twig method.
-Simplify managing embed snippets for content authors.
+Simplify managing form embed snippets for content authors.

 > **Note:** This plugin is not affiliated with ActiveCampaign, Inc. It is provided by a 3rd party.